goooseman/devsparks-blog/SPEC.md

   - photo of author: `/human.png` (`human@2x.png`)
   - photo of author when hovered: `/robot.png` (`robot@2x.png`) (do not forget to use 2x for retina).
 Implement it in `footer-image.js` and do not forget to change `srcset` not only `src`
   - to implement hover please render two images on the screen, one with display: none, use two separate IDs and toggle their display in JS file
+  - robot.png should be display: none by default
   - height of the photo: 160px
   - should have flex layout: photo on the left, text on the right
   - for desktop breakpoint photo on the left column, text on the right